 He has taken part in the first performance of works by Judith Weir, Cecilia McDowall, Judith Bingham, Jonathan Dove, Paul Mealor, Francis Grier, Alec Roth and Francis Pott.
 He has studied with Thomas Trotter and Johannes Geffert, and won First Prize and the Audience Prize at the 2008 Miami International Organ Competition.
 He is an organ tutor for the annual Eton Choral Courses.

-Recent engagements include recitals in Birmingham Town Hall, Salisbury Cathedral, Hildesheim Cathedral and St Paul’s, K Street, Washington DC.
+Recent engagements include recitals in Birmingham Town Hall, Salisbury Cathedral, Wells Cathedral Hildesheim Cathedral.
 In December 2013 he appeared as organ soloist in John Rutter’s Christmas Celebration concerts at the Royal Albert Hall.
 His solo organ recordings include discs for Naxos of works by Judith Bingham, Malcolm Williamson, and Messiaen's La Nativité du Seigneur and L'Ascension.
-For Resonus Classics he has recorded music by Stanford, Lennox & Michael Berkeley and John McCabe.
-He also directs St Albans Abbey Girls Choir in recordings of Mendelssohn Choral Works and William Mathias (Naxos)
+For Resonus Classics he has recorded music by Stanford, Lennox & Michael Berkeley, John McCabe and John Joubert.
+He also directs St Albans Abbey Girls Choir in recordings of Mendelssohn Choral Works and William Mathias.